-1. According to the Federal Energy Strategy 2050, how high must the proportion of solar power in total power consumption be?
+1. According to the Federal government, how high must the proportion of solar power in total power consumption be in 2050?

 2. What is the most commonly used material in solar cells?